jk619/meridianbias/README.md

 If you are not using ToolboxToolbox and don't want to manually download the necessary dependencies, the do_0_check_dependencies.m can do it for you.

 ## To use the code, clone this github repository and navigate to the repository in the Matlab command window.
-Open the masterscript.m and evaluate each cell starting from the top.
-You can also run masterscrip.m
+Open the masterscript.m and run it.

 Example usage below: